 - CAFO (concentrated animal feeding operation) farmed meat

 - Synthetic chemicals added for flavor, preservation, color or to bump up the guaranteed analysis

 Anything the body perceives as xenobiotic (meaning foreign), it will try to expel.

-It is lined with microscopic cells called villi which look like thousands of waving tentacles on a sea anemone.
+The small intestine is lined with microscopic cells called villi.
+They look like thousands of waving tentacles on a sea anemone.

 When the body is bombarded by substances it considers foreign, the result is constant inflammation.

-When this happens, larger food or chemical molecules can begin to leak through these tight junctions directly into the bloodstream leading to leaky gut syndrome (also called increased intestinal permeability), which can cause food allergy, sensitivity or intolerance as well as autoimmune diseases and other unexplained health problems.
+When this happens, larger food or chemical molecules can begin to leak through these tight junctions directly into the bloodstream leading to leaky gut syndrome (also called increased intestinal permeability).
+This can cause a food allergy, sensitivity or intolerance, as well as autoimmune diseases and other unexplained health problems.

-(Your dog’s allergy is probably not an allergy at all.
-Get our leaky gut guide and find out if your dog has an allergy or something more …)
+Your dog’s allergy may not be an allergy at all.
+Get our leaky gut guide to find out if your dog has an allergy or something more …

 Frequent infections that seem completely unrelated to the digestive tract are common in animals with chronic inflammation.

 As this inflammation progresses and cells continue to be damaged, this leads to a breakdown of immunocytes, an important part of the first line of immunity in the body.